 - Sensitivity to light or sound

 - Seeing shimmering or flashing lights in your vision (a migraine aura)

 How Does My Doctor Rule Out Something Else?

 They’ll likely order an MRI to check your brain and run hearing and balance tests to look for problems with your ears.

 - Meniere's disease.
 Before you get dizzy, usually one of your ears feels full or stuffy, or hurts.
 During an attack, one or both ears may ring, or you might lose hearing.
 This doesn't usually happen with a vestibular migraine.

 - Brainstem stroke.
-Along with vertigo, you mayalso have numbness, weakness, trouble speaking, and other stroke symptoms.
-If you have any of these symptoms, or if you have new vertigo that has not been diagnosed, get immediate emergency help.
+Along with vertigo, you may also have numbness, weakness, trouble speaking, and other stroke symptoms.
+If you have any of these symptoms, or if you have new vertigo that has not been diagnosed, get emergency help right away.

 There’s no specific medication for vestibular migraines.
 Your doctor will prescribe different drugs to stop an attack when it happens.
 This is called abortive therapy.